Water Conservation Tips

 - If you must use a tub, close the drain before turning on the water and fill the tub only half full.
 Bathe small children together.

-- Never use your toilet as a waste basket - Every time you flush a cigarette butt, facial tissue or other small bit of trash, 5 to 7 gallons of water is wasted.
+- Never use your toilet as a waste basket - Every time you flush a cigarette butt, facial tissue or other small bit of trash, five to seven gallons of water is wasted.

 - How can you tell if you’re toilet is leaking?
 Put a little food coloring in your toilet tank.
 If, without flushing, the color begins to appear in the bowl within 30 minutes, you have a leak that should be repaired immediately.